President flees Sri Lanka amid crisis as ire turns toward PM - NewsBreak

 On Wednesday morning, Sri Lankans continued to stream into the presidential palace.
 A growing line of people waited to enter the residence, many of whom had traveled from outside the capital of Colombo on public transport.

 Protesters have vowed to occupy the official buildings until the top leaders are gone.
 For days, people have flocked to the presidential palace almost as if it were a tourist attraction — swimming in the pool, marveling at the paintings and lounging on the beds piled high with pillows.
-At one point, they also burned Wickremesinghe's private home.
+At one point, they also burned the prime minister's private home.

 At dawn, the protesters took a break from chanting as the Sri Lankan national anthem blared from speakers.
 A few waved the flag.